 Q: I need to file a prior year income tax return.
 Can I just use the current year form and change the year?

 A: No. Under our present computer system, we are unable to process tax returns filed on forms for another year.
 These returns will be rejected and returned to you for resubmission with the correct year form.
-If you need for ms for a prior year, you can call our Forms Request Line at 808-587-7572 or toll-free at 1-800-222-7572 if they are not available on the website.
+If you need forms for a prior year, you can call our Forms Request Line at 808-587-4242 or toll-free 1-800-222-3229 if they are not available on the website.

 Q: How can I check on the status of my refund?